mxwilbur/nomster/README.md

 # Nomster

-Nomster is like Yelp.
+Nomster is similar to Yelp.
 You can browse the existing content but you cannot contribute unless registered.
 The site currently focuses on pizza restaurants serving the greater Cambridge, MA area.
-Check it out [link](https://nomster-mike-wilbur.herokuapp.com "here")!
+Check it out [here](https://nomster-mike-wilbur.herokuapp.com "here")!

 # Usage

 Visitors to Nomster can currently do the following:
 - You can participate and sign up to use Nomster
 - Add places which automatically includes a google map of the location upon posting
 - Rate restaurants and add images